March 2025·8 min read·

 $ open http://100.x.x.x:8080

-tip Even a Raspberry Pi 4 or an old laptop running Linux makes a capable code-server host for most web dev work.
+tip A Raspberry Pi 4 or an old laptop running Linux can still be a solid code-server host for most web work.

 ARCHITECTURE